 Use to find companies where this pattern is active.

-Current price is at or below the Graham Number ceiling; OCF is at or above net income for the most recent annual period; shareholders' equity is a large share of total assets.
+Current price is at or below the Graham Number ceiling; OCF is at or above net income for the most recent annual period; shareholders' equity is in the upper part of its industry's equity-to-assets range.

 State